awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-glue-arguments.md

   ```
   '--TempDir': 's3-path-to-directory'
   ```
++ `--enable-metrics`  —  Enables the collection of metrics for job profiling for this job run\.
+These metrics are available on the AWS Glue console and CloudWatch console\.
+To enable metrics, only specify the key, no value is needed\.

 There are also several argument names used by AWS Glue internally that you should never set:
 + `--conf`  —  Internal to AWS Glue\.
 Do not set\!